athielenhaus/Housing-Price-Prediction/README.md

 ### Conclusion
 Due to the fact that the Linear Regression model was computationally less expensive, performed almost evenly in cross-validation, and performed better on the test set, it was chosen over the Lasso model.

-The final model's adjusted R2 score was 85.3 with an MAE of 69,751.
+The final model's adjusted R2 score was 85.3 with an MAE of $69,751.
 This represents a significant improvement over the baseline model.
 Nonetheless, it must be admitted that the MAE is still very high and may render the model less useful for predicting house prices.
 The next step would be to try non-linear models like Random Forest or XGBoost.

 For me personally, the project was highly useful as I learned to work with several new tools and methods, including Scikit-Learn's pipelines and Grid Search.
 I also learned the utility of creating testing- and scoring functions which can significantly accelerate the testing process.

 Thanks for reading!
-In case of any questions, please contact me at arne.thielenhaus@gmail.com.
+In case of any questions, please drop me a line at arne.thielenhaus@gmail.com.

 ### Sources:
 - Insights regarding housing prices: https://www.opendoor.com/articles/factors-that-influence-home-value